 Here’s where many homeowners go wrong: Remodeling projects can trigger local and state tax credits.
 This is especially true for home improvements that increase your home’s energy efficiency, from low-flow toilets and showerheads to dual-paned windows and insulation, even solar systems and tankless water heaters.
 If you’re remodeling and improving your home’s energy efficiency at the same time, visit your state, county, and city websites to see what tax credits or other financial incentives you might qualify for.
 If you use a home equity credit line to finance your improvements (whether or not they are ecofriendly), chances are, you can deduct the interest from that loan (up to $100,000) on top of your home mortgage interest deduction.
 Again, don’t forget to mention this to your tax professional.

 Renting usually isn’t thought about as an intentional decision; it’s something many people do until they can afford to buy a home or know where their career will take them, geographically speaking.
 But there are people who have sufficient income, savings, and stability to own a home, but haven’t purchased one yet, for various reasons.

 Someone who truly doesn’t want to own a home shouldn’t buy one simply for tax reasons, but if you’ve been ambivalent about it or have been thinking about it and procrastinating, you should at least be aware of the tax implications of your fence-sitting.
 Some personal finance experts estimate that the average American renter works through the end of April just to earn enough income to pay taxes (federal, state, local, and sales).
 As you move up the income ranks, consult with your tax professional about whether homeownership might get you some tax relief

-Solomon Thomas and the Minnesota Home Team are the Twin Cities leading real estate experts!
-Whether you are looking to purchase or sell a home, Solomon will provide you with a positive, enjoyable rea....
+Solomon Thomas and the Minnesota Home Team are your Twin Cities leading real estate experts!
+Whether you are looking to purchase or sell a home, Solomon will provide you with a positive, enjoyable re....